-- 1. All parents must be provided with the following: - a.
-A copy of the planning cycle provided by Windermere - b.
-Information about the child's participation in the program - c.
-Assessments of the child's developmental needs, interests, experiences and participation in the educational program - d.
-Assessments of child's progress against the outcomes of the program - e.
+- 1. All parents must be informed of the following: - a.
+Information about the child's participation in the program - b.
+Assessments of the child's developmental needs, interests, experiences and participation in the educational program - c.
+Assessments of child's progress against the outcomes of the regulatory documents - d.
 Evaluations of children's wellbeing, development and learning for school aged children.